Ye-Yang-SDUWH/mental-health-analysis/ReadMe.md

-The "Ipynb_checkpoints" is a check node for the jupyter notebook, which can be ignored.

 "c_cnn" is a project for SCM(single chip microcomputer).
 This project can embed the final model into the SCM.
 We will explain the model in the following.

 "cnn1" is the raw C file for the project above.
 If you don't have a STC8 SCM, you can use this C file to conduct a simulative experiment.